Ronanchen/Yelp-review-analysis/README.md

-# BD-Prj-Yelp
-Big data final project about Yelp data

-Group Member: Jiaqi Chen, Haoning Liu, Xiaolu Li, Mengqi Li

 ## Abstract
 The objective is to apply the big data analytical concept and tools taught in Big data course to extract insightful analytics and help existing restaurant owners.
-We applied descriptive analysis, predictive analysis and sentiment analysis to Yelp dataset.
+I applied descriptive analysis, predictive analysis and sentiment analysis to Yelp dataset.

 ## Introduction
 Yelp is a local business directory and social networking reviews website.
 It enables customers to give companies ratings and reviews.
 Usually the review is brief text composed of a few lines with approximately 100 phrases.
 Often, a review defines different dimensions of a company and the user's experience with regard to those aspects.

-## Explanation for changing the dataset
-Originally, our group started from NYU Parking tickets.
-We conduct descriptive analysis of the dataset using Pyspark, S3 Hardoop.
-However, we didn't find an intereting aspect of this dataset to starting on modeling.
-Therefore, we decide to change the dataset.
-Currently, we are working onn Yelp restaurant review dataset.

 ## Data Introduction: